 Excellent career training: Acquire versatile skills and work habits that apply in all other disciplines, endeavors and work environments.

-Investigate a multitude of practical reasons to study philosophy here
+Investigate a multitude of practical reasons to study philosophy by clicking the button below.

 The Philosophy, Politics and Economics (PPE) major is a collaboration between the Departments of Economics, Philosophy, and Political Science.
 First offered in fall 2018, it now has more than 200 majors enrolled who come from a wide variety of backgrounds and perspectives.
 PPE students double major in fields as diverse as Business, Computer Science, Dance, Education, Engineering, History, Law, Mathematics, Medicine, Psychology, and Public Policy.